LeakIX/DocSite/content/_index.md

 # Welcome to LeakIX documentation.

-LeakIX is a red-team search engine indexing mis-configurations and vulnerabilities online.
+LeakIX (/liːk aɪ eks/) is a red-team search engine indexing mis-configurations and vulnerabilities online.

 This website contains documentation on how to use the engine and its features.